rkwitt/teaching/WS2122/CV/VO/README.md

 ## Grading

-Grading is based on a **final exam** at the end of the semester (typically the first date for the exam is the last lecture, however, we can find a date other than that which works for most students).
+Grading is based on a **final exam** at the end of the semester or within the semester break.
+However, I am quite flexible with respect to that and we will definitely find dates that work for everyone.
+Typically, the exam is an **open-book** exam where you can use all the material that you desire.

 ## Material

-One of the **core resources** of the course is the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, Bengio and
+One of **resources** I do recommend for the course is the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, Bengio and
-Courville (available online) which covers most of the deep learning basics.
+Courville (available online) which covers most of the deep learning basics (and more advanced topics as well).

-Almost all of my course material is available through Jupyter notebooks.
+Almost all of my course material is available through **Jupyter notebooks** (that accompany the lecture videos).
 Those notebooks can be downloaded from the course Github repository and also contain links to other resources.
 To checkout the complete teaching repository (including the WS2021 material), use:

 ```bash
 git clone https://github.com/rkwitt/teaching.git